Python: Emoji Module

 Hello there friend! 😃

-Instead of using long texts for emojis, we can directly use the unicode for an emoji.
-Every emoji has a unique Unicode corresponding to the emoji.
+Instead of using emoji names, we can directly use the Unicode value for an emoji.
+Every emoji has a unique Unicode value that can be used to represent it.

 You can get the Unicode for any emoji from this website.
 All we need to do is replace the + in the Unicode with 000 to get the correct Unicode.